pascallaliberte/sharpen.page/index.md

   </form>
 </template>

-After pre-payment, you'll receive an invitation to a page where we'll have hold our coaching discussion.
+After pre-payment, you'll receive an invitation to a page where we'll hold our coaching discussion.
 {: .home-service-offering-terms }

 </div>